luciusmagn/magnusi.tech/posts/huoh.md

 "You know, if we succeed in this quest, I'd like to come here again.
 I like this place," said Fira suddenly with dreamy eyes.

-"Yeah, I like it here too," responded Shizo with smile.
+"Yeah, I like it here too," responded Shizo with a smile.

-Shizo diverted his attention to Fira's jug: "Hey, don't over do it, you kiddo!
+Shizo diverted his attention to Fira's jug: "Hey, don't overdo it, you kiddo!
 If you drink this fast, you will end up under the table!
 You know you are a lightweight, even for beer," he said with a smirk.